huggingface/transformers/model_cards/fran-martinez/scibert_scivocab_cased_ner_jnlpba/README.md

 The macro F1-score is equal to 0.7498, compared to the value provided by the Allen Institute for AI in their [paper](https://arxiv.org/pdf/1903.10676.pdf), which is equal to 0.7728.
-This drop in performance could be due to several reasons, but one hypothesis could be the fact the the authors used an additional conditional random field, while this model uses a regular classification layer with softmax activation on top of SciBERT model.
+This drop in performance could be due to several reasons, but one hypothesis could be the fact that the authors used an additional conditional random field, while this model uses a regular classification layer with softmax activation on top of SciBERT model.

 At word level, this model achieves a precision of 0.7742, a recall of 0.8536 and a F1-score of 0.8093.